cosmosking2050/API/MM7/README.md

 | [MM7_Deliver] (/MM7/mm7Deliver.md) | Receive an MO message from the device. |
 | [MM7_Delivery] (/MM7/mm7DeliveryReport.md) | Receive a Delivery report for a previously submitted MT MMS Message. |

 The use of our MM7 API is only available for accounts with a paid plan.
 We support submitting MMS messages with MM7 version 5.3.0 to 6.8.0.
 Your VASPID will be your API Key.
-We will issue you a VASID to submit with your message.
+We will also issue you a VASID to submit with your message.
 The VASID will be unique on each short code.
 All traffic is encrypted in transit via SSL/TLS.
-We authenticate using the VASPID, Shortcode and typically VASID.
-We support, but do not require basic authentication.
-For added security we can also authenticate your accounts IP address (IP Whitelisting) along with your other credentials.

 __Finding your VASPID (API Key)__